apple/swift-protobuf/Sources/SwiftProtobuf/Docs.docc/API.md

 ## Well-Known Types

 For most of the proto3 well-known types, the Swift API is exactly what you expect from the corresponding proto definitions.
-(In fact, the runtime library version for most of these is simply generated.)
+(In fact, protoc-gen-swift generates the runtime library version for most of these the same way.)
 For convenience, most of these also have hand-written extensions that expand the functionality with various convenience methods.
-The variations from the default generated behavior are described below.
+The following sections describe the variations from the default generated behavior.

 | Proto Type                  |  Swift Type               |
 | -------------------------   | -----------------------   |